BatchClayderman/DEC-AI-Literacy-Course/README.md

 - A. Submit AI-generated essays without disclosure.
 - B. Only use AI when professors explicitly allow it.
 - C. Use AI to avoid doing any of your own work.
-- **D. Acknowledge the use of AI where required by academic policies. **
+- **D. Acknowledge the use of AI where required by academic policies**.

 #### M5Q5: Why is it important to verify AI-generated content before using it?
 Choose only ONE best answer.

 - A. AI's knowledge is always accurate and reliable.
-- **B. AI-generated content may contain misinformation or inaccuracies. **
+- **B. AI-generated content may contain misinformation or inaccuracies**.
 - C. AI can replace the need for human creativity and analysis.
 - D. AI-generated content may not align with institutional guidelines.